Bus and Coach

 Not far from Queenstown, is the Cardrona and Treble Cone and Treble

 Cone ski and snow boarding fields located in

-Queenstown hosts the Queenstown Winter Festival (24 June 2016 to 3 July
+Queenstown hosts the Queenstown Winter Festival (21 to 24 June

-2016) - a ten day extravaganza of Queenstown's unique culture and
+2018) - a four day extravaganza of Queenstown's unique culture and

 community with street parties, fireworks, international and local acts,

 comedy, family fun and plenty of Mountain Mayhem.
 Queenstown is

 a-buzz with around 45,000 people celebrating the arrival of winter in

 Locally, Queenstown has a

 reputation as one of New Zealand's wine and cuisine centres.